tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/math_ops.md

   A `Tensor` of type `complex64`.
   A complex64 tensor of the same shape as `input`.
-The inner-most 2 dimensions of `input` are replaced with their 2D Fourier Transform.
+The inner-most 2
+    dimensions of `input` are replaced with their 2D Fourier Transform.

+  @compatibility(numpy)
+  Equivalent to np.fft2
+  @end_compatibility

 - - -